 - An attached tray can be very useful for holding tools that you need while being on the ladder.

 - If you may contact electricity, use a wood or fiberglass ladder instead of a metal one.
 Fiberglass and wood ladders are non-conductive and they’re a great choice to avoid electric shock.

 - Use a ladder with UL (Underwriters Laboratories) Seal.
 UL certification means that the product is tested for safety and approved by UL which is a nonprofit safety organization.

 To tell the truth, there aren’t many safety ladders to choose from that are suitable for seniors.
 In my opinion, the best and most reliable one is this model on Amazon.
-It’s sturdy and stable, comes with handrails and large, anti-slip treads.
+It’s sturdy and stable and comes with handrails and large, anti-slip treads.
 I like that it’s easily foldable and that its feet don’t scratch the floor.

 If you need a fiberglass ladder (that’s nonconductive and safe if you’re working around electricity) I definitely recommend you check out this model from Gorilla Ladders.
 Although it doesn’t have handrails like the first model I mentioned above, it’s very stable and durable (has an ANSI Type I rating).
 Also, it’s simple and comfortable to use due to the large standing surface.
 I like that this one is also foldable, so it doesn’t need much space to store.

 Falls are rather common among seniors, however, in most cases they’re preventable.
 Check out our best fall prevention tips for seniors here.